-A Bifurcation of a Two-Dimensional Symmetric Flapping Model
+Unstabilization of Symmetric Motion of a Two-Dimensional Symmetric Flapping Model

-Makoto IIMA^{} and Tatsuo YANAGITA[†] Nonlinear Studies and Computation, Research Institute for Electronic Science,
+Makoto IIMA and Tatsuo YANAGITA[†]

-Hokkaido University, Sapporo 060-0812, Japan
+Nonlinear Studies and Computation, Research Institute for Electronic Science, Hokkaido University, Sapporo 060-0812, Japan

-(Dated: September 7, 2001)
+(Dated: May 9, 2003)

 A two-dimensional symmetric flapping model is studied in terms of the bifurcation.
-This model consists of two wings attached together at a hinge, and the flapping motiom of the wings is symmetric with respect to the horizontal line.
-The center of mass of this model can move accroding to the lift generated by an interaction of the wing and vortices separated from boundary layer.
+This model consists of two wings attached together at a hinge, and the flapping motion of the wings is symmetric with respect to the horizontal line.
+The center of mass of this model can move according to the lift generated by an interaction of the wing and vortices separated from boundary layer.
 The bifurcation parameter is a time scale of the diffusion, which is simplified to contrast the transition of the type of the motion.
 Bifurcation diagram shows that there are unstable regions for a steady flapping motion of zero-mean velocity, and that there is a region where two types of a steady stable flapping motion coexisit.
 We illustrate these types of the motion.